jim-fuller/ADR/adr-0001 choosing an RDS hIgh availability solution.md

 - Nothing to port
 - Syncronous Replication for instant db consistency at failover (hot standby) and minimal db downtime
 - One DNS Name across all standby replicas eliminates application intervention
-- 3 levels of failover using Amazon's failover technology: 1)vpc network, 2) db or ebs crashes, or 3) AZ unavailibility.
+- 3 levels of failover using Amazon's failover technology: 1)vpc network, 2) db or ebs (disk) crashes, or 3) AZ unavailibility.
 - Automatic failover (DNS updates)

 Cons: